wpdino/dinopack-for-elementor/README.md

 **DinoPack for Elementor respects your privacy:**

 - ✅ No data collection by the plugin itself
-- ✅ No external requests (except MailChimp when configured)
+- ✅ No external requests (except MailChimp and OpenAI when configured)
-- ✅ All data stays on your server (except newsletter signups sent to MailChimp)
+- ✅ All data stays on your server (except newsletter signups sent to MailChimp and product data sent to OpenAI for content generation)
 - ✅ GDPR compliant
 - ✅ No tracking or analytics
 - ✅ Users must explicitly submit newsletter forms to send data to MailChimp
+- ✅ AI content generation must be manually triggered by administrators

+**Data Transmission:**
-The Newsletter widget only connects to MailChimp API when explicitly configured, and only sends the email addresses and optional information collected through your newsletter signup forms.
+- **MailChimp**: The Newsletter widget only connects to MailChimp API when explicitly configured, and only sends the email addresses and optional information collected through your newsletter signup forms.
+- **OpenAI**: The AI widgets only connect to OpenAI API when explicitly configured, and only send product information and review data when you manually trigger content generation from the Elementor editor.
+OpenAI may use this data to improve their services as outlined in their privacy policy.

+**Data Storage:**
+- API keys are stored securely in your WordPress database
+- Generated content is stored in your WordPress database as part of the widget settings
+- No personal user data is collected or stored by the plugin itself

 ## 📝 Changelog

+### Version 1.0.3 - 2025-01-XX

+#### Added
+- AI Product Description Generator widget for WooCommerce products
+- AI Product Review Summarizer widget for analyzing and summarizing product reviews
+- OpenAI API integration with configurable API key, model, and settings
+- AI Settings tab in DinoPack Settings page
+- Shortcode support in Price Table currency field
+- Shortcode-based button option for Price Table widget (alternative to URL buttons)
+- Enhanced content saving in Elementor editor for AI-generated content
+- Improved AJAX handling for AI widget content generation

+#### Changed
+- Price Table widget now supports shortcodes in currency field for dynamic currency display
+- Price Table widget now supports shortcode-based buttons as alternative to URL buttons
+- Improved widget content persistence in Elementor editor

+#### Technical
+- Added `class-dinopack-ai-helper.php` for OpenAI API integration
+- Added AJAX handlers for AI content generation
+- Enhanced Elementor editor scripts for AI widgets
+- Updated widget registration to include AI widgets

 ### Version 1.0.2 - 2025-11-17